codefresh-contrib/ruby-on-rails-sample-app/README.md

+# Codefresh example of Ruby on Rails

+Original version is at 	https://bitbucket.org/railstutorial/sample_app_4th_ed.git

+It contains

+ * A Dockerfile
+ * A Codefresh build file

+Original readme below

 # Ruby on Rails Tutorial sample application

 This is the reference implementation of the sample application for the 4th edition of [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).